Bathhouse Row: Quapaw

 The Quapaw bathhouse was built in 1922 in a Spanish Colonial Revival style building of masonry and reinforced concrete finished with stucco.
 The most striking exterior feature is the large central dome covered with brilliantly colored tiles and capped with a small copper cupola.
 The building's use as a bathhouse ended in 1984 when the last contract ended.
 A new lease was signed with the National Park in 2007 and the Quapaw Bath house reopened as Quapaw Baths & Spa in July 2008.

 The Quapaw Bathhouse was built on the sites of two earlier bathhouses, the Horseshoe and the Magnesia, which resulted in its large land assignment on Bathhouse Row.
 The moderately priced bathhouse services were designed to serve the public at rates set somewhere between the lower-priced Superior and the luxurious Maurice.
 With an original capacity of 40 tubs the building was expected to handle about three times as many bathers as the Hale or Superior.

 Originally to be named the Platt Bathhouse, after one of the owners, but when a tufa cavity was discovered during excavation the owners decided to promote it as an Indian cave.
-It was renamed Quapaw Bathhouse in honor of a local Native American tribe that briefly held the surrounding territory after the Louisiana Purchase was made.
+It was renamed Quapaw Bathhouse in honor of a local Native American tribe that controlled the territory from time immemorial until 1818.
 The natural hot spring in the building's basement was publicized in promotional brochures making the cave and hot spring a popular attraction.
 The Quapaw had bathing facilities on its first floor making them accessible to the elderly, handicapped, and wheelchairs.

 Most of the floor space is in the U-shaped first floor which has a quarry-tiled lobby with sun porches on each side and massage facilities on the north and south pavilions.
 The rest of the first floor is divided unequally between the men's and women's bathing facilities which occupy the north and south sides respectively.
 The narrow rectangular second floor, running the length of the facade and topped with the dome, has dressing rooms and a lounge.
 The Quapaw was the moderately priced bathhouse with none of the extras such as beauty parlors.
 Baths, vapors, showers and cooling rooms were provided with massages and some electro-therapy also offered.
 The partial basement contains a laundry (moved there in the late 1940s), mechanical equipment and a tufa chamber housing the Quapaw spring.